 Adaptability is being able to adjust one’s behavior and actions according to what the situation requires.

-Adaptability is critical in the business world because job functions are always evolving.
-The world is changing at an unbelievable pace, and you never know what’s going to happen next.
+Adaptability is critical in the business world because job functions are constantly evolving.
+The world is changing at an unbelievable pace, and you never know what will happen next.
 You need people who can adapt to whatever changes may come.

-Humility is the belief that, however talented you might be, you do not have all the answers.
+Humility believes that, however talented you might be, you do not have all the answers.

-Someone with integrity understands what is legal and what is right and aligns their actions and words with both.
+Someone with integrity understands what is legal and proper and aligns their actions and words with both.

 High performance without integrity is dangerous and will backfire eventually.
 Just look at Enron.
 Due to a lack of integrity, the company hid billions of dollars of debt and ultimately had to file for bankruptcy.

-Somebody who is going to step on others or break the law to succeed is not somebody you want in your company.
-While they may produce results in the short term, their lack of integrity can irreparably damage your organization in the long term.
+Somebody who will step on others or break the law to succeed is not somebody you want in your company.
+While they may produce results in the short term, their lack of integrity can irreparably damage your organization for a long time.

 #6: Effective Intelligence

-Obviously, you want smart people at your organization, but more than IQ, what you should search for is effective intelligence.
+You want smart people at your organization, but more than IQ, you should search for effective intelligence.

 As Marine Forces Special Operations Command (MARSOC) defines it, effective intelligence is the ability “to solve practical problems when a ‘book solution’ is not available” and to “learn and apply new skills to unusual problems by making sound and timely decisions.”

-Effective intelligence is a person’s ability to problem-solve and apply their knowledge to real-world scenarios.
-Someone could have a genius-level IQ, but if they don’t know how to apply their knowledge in a conscientious way, it’s useless.
+Effective intelligence is a person’s ability to problem-solve and apply knowledge to real-world scenarios.
+Someone could have a genius-level IQ, but it’s useless if they don’t know how to use their expertise conscientiously.

-Whether it’s putting a man on the moon or consistently meeting your company’s profit goals, the greatest successes require that we work together.
+Whether it’s putting a man on the moon or consistently meeting your company’s profit goals, the most significant successes require working together.
 That means the ability to work in a team—or team-ability—is critical.

 Teams aren’t additive; they’re multiplicative.
 If you have three people acting as individuals, they will output the work of three people.
 If, on the other hand, you have three people acting as a unified, cohesive team, they’re going to output the work of more than three people.

-For the greatest company productivity, team-ability is a key trait to search for in talented individuals.
+For the most incredible company productivity, team-ability is a crucial trait to search for in talented individuals.